-I like to spread these activities over several den meetings.
-Using the food you make for snacks for the den meetings.
+You can spread these activities over several den meetings, using the food you make for meeting snacks.

-#9a If there is no oven where you meet:
+#9a Here are some ideas if there is no oven where you meet:

-You can make the cookie dough & decorate the cookies for sugar cookies with the boys in den & take them home to bake later (without the boys).
-Then bring them to the next den meeting for the snack.

-If you have a hot plate or hot pot you can make no-bake cookies in den.
-(Do this first so the plate/pot has time to cool before you have to pack it up to go home).
+- 1. You can make the cookie dough & decorate the cookies for sugar cookies with the boys in den & take them home to bake later (without the boys).
+Then bring them to the next den meeting for the snack. - 2.
+If you have a hot plate or hot pot you can make no-bake cookies.
+(Do this first in your meeting- so the plate/pot has time to cool before you have to pack it up to go home).
+If anyone is allergic to peanuts: cashew butter or almond butter is a tasty substitute for peanut butter.